Eric Rofes

 Eric Rofes (August 31, 1954 – June 26, 2006) was a gay activist, educator, and author.
 He was a director of the Los Angeles Gay and Lesbian Center in the 1980s.
 In 1989, he became executive director of the Shanti Project, a nonprofit AIDS service organization.
 He was a professor of Education at Humboldt State University in Arcata, California, and served on the board of the National Gay and Lesbian Task Force.
 He wrote or edited twelve books.
 One of his last projects was co-creating "Gay Men's Health Leadership Academies" to combat what he saw as a "pathology-focused understanding of gay men" in safe-sex education.

 Early life and education

-Eric Rofes was born on August 31, 1954 and grew up in Commack, New York.
+Eric Rofes was born on August 31, 1954 to a Jewish family, and grew up in Commack, New York.
 He graduated from Harvard University and went on to receive a master's degree from the University of California, Berkeley in 1995, and a doctorate in social and cultural studies in 1998.